SAP-samples/teched2025-AD160/exercises/ex1/README.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 1 - Create an Incident Management app with agentic AI

 ### 1.1 Creating an Incident Management Application with AI Agents in SAP Build Code